ITRS-Group/cordial/tools/geneos/docs/commands/geneos_aes_password.md

 ## geneos aes password

-Encode a password using user's keyfile
+Encode a password with an AES256 key file

 ### Synopsis

 Encode a password using the user's keyfile.
 If no keyfile exists it is created.
-Output is in `Expand` format.
+Output is in "expandable" format.

-User is prompted to enter the password (twice, for validation) unless on of the flags is set.
+You will be prompted to enter the password (twice, for validation) unless on of the flags is set.

+To encode a plaintext password using a specific key file please use the `geneos aes encode` command

 ```